Prior-free cosmological parameter estimation of Cosmicflows-4: Method

 \section{Method}

-In this section, we detail the model and the method used to reconstruct the moments of the velocity field from measurements of peculiar velocities.
+In this section, we detail the model and the method we used to reconstruct the moments of the velocity field from measurements of peculiar velocities.
 The approach can be summarized as follows.
-The first two moments of the velocity field (\ie{} a radial flow augmented by a flow in a constant direction) are chosen at random.
-Assuming that the errors in the redshift measurements are negligible, the distance to each galaxy is reconstructed from (a more accurate version of) \cref{eq:hubble}.
-The inferred distances, transformed into distance moduli, are then compared with the Cosmicflows-4 observations.
-Finally, the moments of the velocity field are updated with a Monte Carlo step.
+The first two moments of the velocity field (\ie{} a radial in or out flow plus a net flow in some direction) were chosen at random.
+Assuming that the errors in the redshift measurements are negligible, we reconstructed the distance to each galaxy from (a more accurate version of) \cref{eq:hubble} (see \cref{eq:zcos}).
+The inferred distances, transformed into distance moduli, were then compared with the Cosmicflows-4 observations.
+Finally, the moments of the velocity field were updated with a Monte Carlo step.
 The result is a large collection of probable values of radial and bulk flows compatible with the Cosmicflows-4 data.
 This approach, dubbed forward modeling, is detailed in the following section.